asetski/PyGame_chimp_game/README.md

 ## give user menu option to select various levels (10) - easy and medium

 Created method game_intro() which starts the game and give user options to select easy, medium and quit buttons.
-Use another global veriable "levels" which helps to select action, between easy (walk() method)  and midium (move_around_edge() method) in my case.

 ```
 def game_intro():
     "starts the game"